alexnixon/alexnixon.github.io/_posts/2020-01-14-static-types-are-dangerous.md

 Is there a way of abstracting over this?
 I don't know, but am secretely hoping someone will tell me!

+UPDATE 2020-01-16: [rampion](http://reddit.com/user/rampion) has answered this with "yes" and a fantastic example of how to do so [here](https://www.reddit.com/r/haskell/comments/epkn0z/lets_get_dangerous/)
+{: style="font-size: 1.4rem; font-style: italic;" }

 ## Wrapping up

 Well for a start we didn't make it to nirvana.
 But it's the journey that counts, right?